-Although there isn’t specific scientific evidence to suggest that witch hazel is an effective psoriasis treatment, the anecdotal reports are compelling.
+Although there isn’t specific scientific evidence yet to suggest that witch hazel is an effective psoriasis treatment, anecdotal reports suggest there may be a benefit.
 Some believe it’s worth a try because of its affordability and wide availability.

-Remember: Always ask your doctor before you try anything new on your skin.
+Remember: Always ask a doctor before you try anything new on your skin, especially if you have a diagnosed skin condition.
 They can help make sure that it won’t interact with your current treatment plan.